phalcon-orphanage/docs/en/reference/request.rst

     }

-Each object returned by Phalcon_Request::getUploadedFiles() is an instance of theclass.
-Using the $_FILES superglobalwill give you the same behavior.
+Each object returned by Phalcon_Request::getUploadedFiles() is an instance of the class.
+Using the $_FILES superglobal will give you the same behavior.
 This class only encapsulates the information related to each file uploaded with the request.

 Working with Headers
 --------------------